issyugk3/issyugk3.github.io/content/authors/admin/_index.md

 ## About Me

-I am an undergraduate student of ZJUT.
-I'm currently exploring different areas in Computer Science.
+I'm an undergraduate student majoring in Software Engineering at Zhejiang University of Technology (ZJUT).
+My interests mainly revolve around Computer Vision, with a focus on medical image processing, Cognitive Radio Network, and Data Visualization (just started).